L3cr0f/DccwBypassUAC/ReadMe.md

 <p align="justify">Finally, it is important to remark that we need to consider all the paths that matches with the pattern "C:\Windows\WinSxS\x86_microsoft.windows.gdiplus_*" when the DLL hijack is performed in order to assure a 100% of effectiveness.</p>

 <h4>1.3.4.
 Malicious DLL</h4>
-<p align="justify">To execute a process with high integrity we need to develop a DLL that invokes it via DLL hijacking.
-However, it is not simple as it looks, because, if we only do that, neither "dccw.exe" nor our code will be executed.
-This is because "dccw.exe" depends on some functions of "GdiPlus.dll", so we need to implement such functions or redirect the execution to the legit DLL.</p>
+<p align="justify">To execute a process with high integrity we need to develop a DLL that will be invoked via DLL hijacking.
+However, it is not as simple as it looks, because if we only do that, neither "dccw.exe" nor our code will be executed.
+This is because "dccw.exe" depends on some functions of "GdiPlus.dll", so we need to implement or forward the execution of such functions to the legit DLL.</p>
 <p align="justify">The best option is forwarding the execution to the legit DLL, because in this way the size of our DLL will be lower.
-To do so, we use the program "ExportsToC++" to port all exports of "GdiPlus.dll" to C++ language.
-Now, the problem is the huge amount of exports "GdiPlus.dll" have (631 to be precise) and "dccw.exe" does not import all of them, but a few.
-To know which functions import "dccw.exe" from "GdiPlus.dll" we reverse engineering the program with "IDA Pro".
+To do so, we used the program <i>ExportsToC++</i> to port all exports of "GdiPlus.dll" to C++ language.
+Now, the problem is the huge number of exports "GdiPlus.dll" have, 631 to be precise, Nevertheless, "dccw.exe" does not import all of them, but a few.
+To know which functions are imported by "dccw.exe" from "GdiPlus.dll" we reversed engineering it with "IDA Pro".
 Finally, only 15 functions are imported from "GdiPlus.dll", so we only need to include those in our DLL.</p>

 <p align="center">
 <img src="https://github.com/L3cr0f/DccwBypassUAC/blob/release/Pictures/dccw_GdiPlus.png">
 </p>

-<p align="justify">Now, it seems that the problem has been fixed, but if we forward the execution to a specific "GdiPlus.dll" in C:\Windows\WinSxS\", the DLL will work only in specific systems, due to the name of the internal folders of "WinSxS" changes every Windows build.
-To overcome this problem, we came up with an elegant solution, forwarding the execution to "C:\Windows\System32\GdiPlus.dll", due to the fact that the path is the same in all Windows versions.</p>
+<p align="justify">Now, it seems that the problem has been fixed, but if we forward the execution to a specific "GdiPlus.dll" in C:\Windows\WinSxS\", the DLL will work only in some systems, since the name of the internal folders of "WinSxS" changes every Windows build.
+To overcome this problem, we came up with an elegant solution, forwarding the execution to "C:\Windows\System32\GdiPlus.dll", due to the fact that the path is the same in all Windows 10 systems</p>
 <p align="justify">The last thing we have to do is stopping the execution of "dccw.exe" after executing our malicious code so as to avoid the window opening of that process.</p>
 <p align="justify">Now, once we have developed our malicious DLL, we need to drop it in the targeted machine.
-To do so, our DLL has been compressed and "base64" encoded into the exploit, so that can be decoded and decompressed during its execution to drop it as expected.</p>
+To do so, our DLL has been compressed and "base64" encoded into the exploit, so that can be decoded and decompressed at runtime to drop it as expected.</p>
 <p align="justify">Finally, our crafted "GdiPlus.dll" is copied to the targeted location using <i>IFileOperation</i> COM object as previously mentioned.</p>

 <h4>1.3.5.
 Detection Avoidance</h4>
-<p align="justify">When an attacker compromises a system, it wants to stay undetected as much time as possible, this means removes every hint of the actions that it performs.
+<p align="justify">When an attacker compromises a system, it wants to stay undetected as much time as possible, this means removing every trace of the actions that it performs.
 Because of that, all the temporary files that are created during the execution of the exploit are removed when they are not needed anymore.</p>

 <h4>1.3.6.
 Goal</h4>
-<p align="justify">Finally, we need to determine which process we want to execute with high integrity.
-In our case, we chose the application "cmd.exe" because it allows us to perform as many operations as we want with high integrity, but in fact, we can execute whatever application we want.</p>
+<p align="justify">Finally, we need to determine which process we want to execute at high integrity.
+In our case, we chose the application "cmd.exe" because it allows us to perform as many operations at high integrity as we want once we will have administrator rights, but, in fact, we can execute whatever application we want.</p>

 <h2>2.
 Requirements</h2>
 To get a successfully execution of the exploit the targeted machine must comply the following requirements:<br>